Introduction to Networks

 Viruses spread rapidly in small worlds.

-One of the goals of pandemic lockdowns is to keep people circulating in their local social groups, and to eliminate the effect of long-range (weak-tie) connections.
+One of the goals of pandemic lock-downs is to prevent people circulating outside of their local social groups.
+This is an attempt to eliminate the effect of long-range (weak-tie) connections.

 This is the idea behind travel bans and mandatory quarantining after travel.

-Here is a figure showing the effect on virus propagation of deleting most of the long-range edges from a small-world network:
+Here is a figure showing the effect on virus propagation of deleting most of the long-range edges from a small-world network.
+Different curves correspond to when the lock-down is deployed.

 From Mitigating COVID-19 on a Small-World Network, Marvin Du, Scientific Reports Oct 2021.